List of The X-Files characters: Teena Mulder

-Pendrell
+Agent Pendrell

 Special Agent Pendrell is portrayed by actor Brendan Beiser.
 Agent Pendrell first appeared as an employee of the FBI's Sci-Crime Lab who assisted Agent Scully in her investigations in the third season.

 Pendrell shows a helpful demeanor, a self-deprecating nature and nurses an obvious crush on Agent Dana Scully.
 He provides analytical assistance to Mulder and Scully over the course of several episodes, showing a particular aptitude for working with computers and biological materials.
 His feelings for Scully, however, remain unrequited; in the fourth-season episode "Tempus Fugit", Pendrell runs into Scully in a bar.
 He seizes the opportunity to buy her a birthday drink.
 On his way back to Scully's table, Pendrell is caught in the crossfire of a shootout with a Syndicate assassin, taking a bullet.
 He subsequently dies of his wound, leaving Scully to mourn that she had never even learned his first name.